-Decreased Perception of Harm
+Decreased Perception

-· More recently, the message is, "If it's legal, it must be safe."
+okay." · More recently, the message is, "If it's legal, it must be safe."

 · The National Institute for Drug Abuse's annual Monitoring the Future (MTF) survey show that teens' perception of marijuana's harmfulness has gradually decreased over the years, which usually signals future increases in use among youth.